Loading Events

 November 10 @ 2:00 pm 5:00 pm

-HPJC is excited to announce the Peacemaker Awardees who we will recognize at our annual Peacemaker Awards Ceremony on Nov.
-10, and encourage you to make your reservations soon for this event – which is also the primary fundraiser for the year, for all of our activities.
+The Houston Peace & Justice Center is excited to announce the Peacemaker Awardees who we will recognize at our annual Peacemaker Awards Ceremony on Nov.
+10, and encourage you to make your reservations soon for this event – which is also the primary fundraiser for the year, for all of HPJC’s activities.

 Photos of Houston's 3 Amigos: Archbishop Joseph A Fiorenza, Rabbi Samuel E Karff, and Rev. William A Lawson